edhassett-tech/HCP-Momentum/docs/PRD_Momentum.md

 * **Low-confidence abstention.** On empty or ambiguous input ("idk, just looking"), the AI does not guess.
 It asks one clarifying question or drops to a safe default path.
 * **Constrained output.** The AI can only map to goals and features that exist in Housecall Pro.
 It cannot invent or promise something the product doesn't do.
 * **Always correctable.** The Pro can change goal or path at any point; nothing is locked.
-* **Trust compounds.** Early interpretations that are fast, accurate, and trivially correctable build confidence that carries into later recommendations.
+* **Build initial trust.** Early interpretations that are fast, accurate, and trivially correctable build confidence that carries into later recommendations.

 ---